-A joint stock company is an organization which is owned jointly by all its shareholders.
+A joint stock company is an organisation which is owned jointly by all its shareholders.
 Here, all the stakeholders have a specific portion of stock owned, usually displayed as a share.

 Related link: What is Partnership?